 The MBA core curriculum is designed around a "Context-Industry-Firm-Function" framework.
 The curriculum leverages the contextual nuances of a given global region, highlights industries of prominence and their influence on the context, focuses on the global firms as players in these industries, and emphasizes the key skills gained with functional expertise.
 Each module has a theme which tells the story of the learning within that timeframe.
-Each module contains two "cross-enterprise" courses and one "consonant" course.
 All modules are supported by an employment-driven Personal and Professional Development Track.